ditlef9/python-nextjs-postgresql-devsecops-gcp/news/README.md

 **6. Add requirements.txt**

 ```
+bcrypt                      # Added by YOUR_NAME.
+Widely used hashing library for passwords in Python.
 flask                       # Added by YOUR_NAME.
 Added by YOUR_NAME.A lightweight WSGI web application framework.
 flask-cors                  # Added by YOUR_NAME.
 CORS (Cross-Origin Resource Sharing) support for Flask.
 pg8000                      # Added by YOUR_NAME.
 A Pure Python database driver for PostgreSQL.
 google-cloud-secret-manager # Added by YOUR_NAME.
 Google Cloud Secret Manager client library for Python.
+cloud-sql-python-connector  # Added by YOUR_NAME.
+Connect to PostgresSQL from Google Cloud Run.
 sqlalchemy                  # Added by YOUR_NAME.
 SQLAlchemy ORM and database toolkit for Python.
+gunicorn                    # Added by YOUR_NAME.
+Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.
+pyjwt                       # Added by YOUR_NAME.
+Create JWT from Python.
 ```

 **7. Create main.py**